 sshuttle provides additional options to customize the tunnelling process.
 Here are some commonly used options:

-• -x or --x11: Enable X11 forwarding over the SSH tunnel.
+: Enable X11 forwarding over the SSH tunnel.-D

-• -D or --dns: Redirect DNS queries through the tunnel.
+: Redirect DNS queries through the tunnel.-r

-• -v or --verbose: Display verbose output for debugging purposes.
+: Display verbose output for debugging purposes.

-Refer to the sshuttle documentation or run sshuttle --help in the terminal for a complete list of options and their usage.
+in the terminal for a complete list of options and their usage.

 Security Considerations